yash-suryarao/DevOps-Notes/6-Kubernetes.md

 <img src="https://miro.medium.com/v2/resize:fit:828/format:webp/0*fOP7i8w794bWvUuM.png">

 ### Worker Node (Worker Plane):
+A Node is a `worker machine in Kubernetes and may be either a virtual or a physical machine, depending on the cluster.` Each Node is managed by the control plane.
+A Node can have multiple pods, and the Kubernetes control plane automatically handles scheduling the pods across the Nodes in the cluster.

 __1. Pod:-__ Pods are smallest deployable units in the Kubernetes cluster and the pod can hold one or more containers.
 A single worker node can have one or more than one pods.